m0028/profitcalculator/README.md

 It answers the question: when I buy at this price, and sell at this other price, what is my profit margin % ?
 You can set a target profit margin in % and it will advise both a better sell price or buy price to meet stated target if the target % is not met.

+Should run on localhost:9001 standard, you can change this of course

 These requirements were used in the Claude Opus prompt

 Certainly!
 Here's a comprehensive list of all the requirements for your profit calculator app: